-American Express has a wide variety of cards.
-But with so many choices, it can be difficult to figure out which credit card best fits your circumstances and lifestyle.
+American Express has a wide variety of credit card options available, but it can be difficult to figure out which card best fits your circumstances and lifestyle.

-Understanding the Amex Platinum fees
+Amex Platinum Card® fees

 Cardholders must also pay interest on purchases that are not paid off by the deadline on each monthly statement.

-For instance, American Express may send a bill for $2000 spent over a one-month period.
-If you pay off all $2000 before the due date, you won’t be charged interest.
+For instance, American Express may send a bill for $2,000 spent over a one-month period.
+If you pay off all $2,000 before the due date, you won’t be charged interest.
 But if you only make a minimum payment and leave a remaining balance, you will be charged interest on that figure.

 The interest rate for your Amex Platinum card is calculated when you apply, with factors such as age, occupation, and credit history impacting the rate.